xhubio/nanook-website/docs/modules/logger.md

 ---

-This is a logger facade.
+This is a logging facade.
 It stores all the log entries in Memory.
 This is very useful for testing but not for production.

 It has the following methods: